claumazz/amazon-bedrock-samples/poc-to-prod/360-eval/README.md

-# LLM Benchmarking Framework with LLM-as-a-JURY
+# LLM Model Selection Framework with LLM-as-a-JURY

 A comprehensive framework for benchmarking and evaluating Large Language Models (LLMs) with a specific focus on Amazon Bedrock models.